pantelisantonoudiou/edf-convert/README.md

 ---
 ## How to use
-Simply execute:
+Simply execute and follow script instructions

     python edf_convert.py

-and follow script instructions after execute

 ---
 ### :snake: Dependencies